Marcille History, Family Crest & Coats of Arms

 Early History of the Marcille family

-Another 284 words (20 lines of text) covering the years 1254, 1362, 1413, 1554, and 1560 are included under the topic Early Marcille History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Marcille research.
+Another 211 words (15 lines of text) covering the years 1254, 1362, 1413, 1554, and 1560 are included under the topic Early Marcille History in all our PDF Extended History products and printed products wherever possible.

 Marcille Spelling Variations